-“Listen before you speak” is an invitation we have possibly received at various times and in different roles in life.
-Doing it really has its benefits and this time we will see its benefits from digital marketing.
+“Listen before you speak” is an invitation that we may have received at various times and in different roles in life.
+Doing so really has its benefits and this time we will see its benefits from digital marketing.

 Back to the basics

 Let’s start by remembering the concept of digital marketing.
-As described by Thales Teixeira in Course Overview note on Marketing Strategy (2013), digital marketing is the process by which a company employs, partially or exclusively, digital tools, techniques and tactics to create value for its customers.
+According to what Thales Teixeira describes in the Course Overview note on Marketing Strategy (2013), digital marketing is the process by which a company partially or exclusively employs digital tools, techniques and tactics to create value for its customers.

-The key words in this definition are: create value.
-This leads to some key questions, for example: how do we create or provide value to customers?
+The keywords in this definition are: create value.
+This raises some key questions, for example: how do we create or provide value to customers?
 What is value in this context?
 Value is the quality in which people give products and services a positive estimate of them.

 To know how to create or provide customers with that value, the answer is simple: you have to know how to listen.